JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **Channel coordinate precision** - It is the precision of the channel coordinates, for example: for a precision of 0.000001 the coordinate xxxxxx.xxxxxxxxxxxx becomes xxxxxx.xxxxxx.
 It is recommended to use 0.000001 to correct possible geometry errors when selecting channels that intersect the basin.

 **DEM** - Digital Elevation Model in the area of the drainage basins.

 **Output:**
 **All morphometric parameters** - All morphometric parameters calculated, for each basin, in .csv.

+## Calculate linear parameters
+This tool calculates linear parameters of the watershed as shown in the table below.
+If any known parameter is not being calculated, feel free to message me.

+**Inputs:**
+**Drainage basins** - Vector layer containing drainage basin features.

+**Channel network** - Vector layer containing the drainage network of the drainage basins.

+**Channel coordinate precision** - It is the precision of the channel coordinates, for example: for a precision of 0.000001 the coordinate xxxxxx.xxxxxxxxxxxx becomes xxxxxx.xxxxxx.
+It is recommended to use 0.000001 to correct possible geometry errors when selecting channels that intersect the basin.

+**DEM** - Digital Elevation Model in the area of the drainage basins.

+**Output:**
+**All morphometric parameters** - Linear parameters calculated, for each basin in .csv.

+## Calculate relief parameters
+This tool calculates relief parameters of the watershed as shown in the table below.
+If any known parameter is not being calculated, feel free to message me.

+**Inputs:**
+**Drainage basins** - Vector layer containing drainage basin features.

+**Channel network** - Vector layer containing the drainage network of the drainage basins.

+**Channel coordinate precision** - It is the precision of the channel coordinates, for example: for a precision of 0.000001 the coordinate xxxxxx.xxxxxxxxxxxx becomes xxxxxx.xxxxxx.
+It is recommended to use 0.000001 to correct possible geometry errors when selecting channels that intersect the basin.

+**DEM** - Digital Elevation Model in the area of the drainage basins.

+**Output:**
+**Shape parameters** - Relief parameters calculated, for each basin, in .csv.

+## Calculate shape parameters
+This tool calculates shape parameters of the watershed as shown in the table below.
+If any known parameter is not being calculated, feel free to message me.

+**Inputs:**
+**Drainage basins** - Vector layer containing drainage basin features.

+**Channel network** - Vector layer containing the drainage network of the drainage basins.

+**Channel coordinate precision** - It is the precision of the channel coordinates, for example: for a precision of 0.000001 the coordinate xxxxxx.xxxxxxxxxxxx becomes xxxxxx.xxxxxx.
+It is recommended to use 0.000001 to correct possible geometry errors when selecting channels that intersect the basin.

+**Output:**
+**Shape parameters** - Shape parameters calculated, for each basin, in .csv.

 ## Calculate elevation area volume above
 This tool calculates the elevation area volume curves (above) for all features provided in the drainage basin layer as input.